 "Slugs and Snails" (children's fantasy) was published in Tehani Wessely's anthology Worlds Next Door, August 2010.
-An audio version of the story, read by me, and a copy of the text are available for download on the Teaching Resources page for the book.
+An audio version of the story, read by me, is available for download on the Teaching Resources page.

-"Their Cold Eyes Pierced my Skin" (a poem set in a fantasy version of Bronze Age Greece, with centaurs) published in issue 70 of The Pedestal Magazine, is archived here.
+"Their Cold Eyes Pierced my Skin" (a poem set in a fantasy version of Bronze Age Greece, with centaurs) was published in issue 70 of The Pedestal Magazine.
 It's probably not recommended for people much younger than 18.

 "Hungry as Living Sorrow" was awarded second prize in the Long Form section of the Science Fiction Poetry Association competition for 2013, judged blind by the esteemed Jane Yolen.

 "Dicksonia Antarctica in Suburbia" was awarded equal second prize in the 2013 WB Yeats Poetry Prize for Australia.